knowii-oss/knowii/CONTRIBUTING.md

 ### API

+#### Testing

-The API can be tested via Insomnia.
-A json file is included in the root folder, including example requests: `Insomnia - Knowii API.json`.
+The API can be tested via [Bruno](https://www.usebruno.com/).
+The Bruno workspace is included in the `documentation/api` folder, including example requests.
+To use it, you can copy the `documentation/api/.env.example` file to `documentation/api/.env` and fill in the necessary values.
+This is a safety measure to avoid checking in secrets while testing the API.
+We use the approach documented here: https://docs.usebruno.com/secrets-management/dotenv-file

-You can install Insomnia, and load that file.
-If you make changes to the API, then don't forget to add tests, and to update that JSON file.
+WARNING: If you make changes to the API, then don't forget to add tests, and to update that JSON file.

 ### Configuration